jaspernbrouwer/powerline-gitstatus/README.md

 You can also specify any describe style that `git-prompt.sh` supports (via its `GIT_PS1_DESCRIBE_STYLE`) by passing `"contains"`, `"branch"`, `"tag"`, `"describe"` or `"exact"` (which is `git-prompt.sh`'s `"default"`).
 Git is executed an additional time to find this tag, so it is disabled by default.

+Optionally in-progress information can be show (BISECTING, MERGING etc.).
+You can enable this by passing `true` to the `show_inprogress` argument (see above).

 License
 -------